 - 4 tbs peanut butter

 - 4 cups cooked hominy or mote corn, you can used canned hominy

 - ½ bunch finely chopped cilantro

 - Salt and pepper to taste

-- Place the cow foot in a large pot, add the crushed garlic, chopped red onions, cilantro and parsley sprigs, cumin, salt, pepper, and the water.
+- Place the cow feet in a large pot, add the crushed garlic, chopped red onions, cilantro and parsley sprigs, cumin, salt, pepper, and the water.

 - Bring to a boil, reduce heat and simmer for 3 hours.

 - Add the yuca and cook until the yuca and cow feet are tender, about 20-30 more minutes.